 Research into sleep disorders and the different stages of sleep our bodies go through is fairly recent, with scientists really beginning to look into it in the 1950s.

-Researchers found that while we sleep our eyes continue to move, but only sometimes.
+Researchers found that while we sleep our eyes continue to move, but only 20-25 percent of the time.
 Being scientists, they named this discovery “rapid eye movement” (REM) sleep.

 Two Types of Sleep We Experience